MaximeMRF/adonisjs-jwt/README.md

 })
 ```

-`tokenName` is the custom token name it a string and it can be optional.
+`tokenName` is the name of the token passed as a cookie, it can be optional, by default it is `token`.

 ```typescript
 tokenName: 'custom-name'